-I enjoy teaching a range of topics related to ecology, botany and biology in many settings.
-As an educator, I strive to help all my students develop skills in critical thinking, problem solving, and communicating with diverse audiences.
+I enjoy teaching a range of topics related to ecology, botany, lichenology, science communication, and data analysis and visualization.
+As an educator, I strive to help my students think critically, solve problems, and communicate effectively with diverse groups.

-Taking students in the field is one of my favorite parts of teaching, and I love the unique opportunities for learning that occur hiking along a trail, where examples of connections between plant communities and landscape ecology are in panoramic abundance.
+Taking students into the field is one of my favorite parts of teaching, and I love the unique opportunities for learning that occur while hiking along a trail, where examples of connections between plant communities and landscape context are in panoramic abundance.

 For more information on my teaching experience, please see my CV.

 I believe that connecting and communicating with diverse groups outside of academia is a key part of being a scientist.
-To this end, I build relationships with land managers, members of the conservation community, and the general public through collaborative projects, outreach events, and citizen science projects.
+To this end, I build relationships with land managers, members of the conservation community, and the general public through collaborative projects and outreach events, and citizen science projects.

-I particularly enjoy leading plant identification workshops for people of all experience levels.
+I particularly enjoy leading plant and lichen identification workshops for people of all experience levels, and usually do a few of these every year–see my twitter page for upcoming events.
 Please contact me if you’re interested in having me speak or lead a workshop at an event.